ukparliament/weeknotes.data-search/19/index.md

 ### One world, one web, one team

-Aidan and Dan were both low on ceremony attendance this week.
+[Aidan](https://twitter.com/aidan_morgan) and Dan were both low on ceremony attendance this week.
 Because of circumstances.
 Michael went to several.
 [Pazuzu](https://en.m.wikipedia.org/wiki/Pazuzu) was still un-summoned.
 [Cthulhu](https://en.wikipedia.org/wiki/Cthulhu) popped by but just sat there yawning.

 Michael gave his talk on web and information architecture to a variety of designers and product managers and etc. Many [clouds got yelled at](http://i0.kym-cdn.com/photos/images/original/001/044/247/297.png).

-Anya and Michael gave the website team an update on progress with the question and answer model.
+Anya and Michael gave the website team an update on progress with the [question and answer model]((https://ukparliament.github.io/ontologies/question-and-answer/question-and-answer-ontology.html).
 It seemed to go quite well.
-Anya has offered to show a couple of the developers the Q&A system.
+Anya has offered to give a couple of the team a tour round the Q&A system.

 ### Domain modelling

-Anya and Michael continued to tidy up the [domain model for Questions](https://ukparliament.github.io/ontologies/question-and-answer/question-and-answer-ontology.html).
+Anya and Michael continued to tidy up the domain model for Questions.
 And indeed answers.

 On Thursday they were joined by Ned who was very helpful arounds questions of declarations of interest and 'tabling' in general.
 Thanks Ned.
 They've now pulled out [tabling into a separate model](https://ukparliament.github.io/ontologies/tabling/tabling-ontology.html).
 Though it's still in need of comments.